amxrac/wc-tool/Readme.md

 `-m`: Count characters in file

-No flag: Default output shows bytes, lines, and words count
+no flag: Default output shows bytes, lines, and words count